jferrater/opa-data-filter-spring-boot-starter/README.md

-# opa-ast-to-sql-query
+# opa-ast-to-sql-query-java

 Open Policy Agent (OPA) supports partial evaluation through its [compile API](https://www.openpolicyagent.org/docs/latest/rest-api/#compile-api).
 The compile API response is a set of queries which is an Abstract Syntax Tree (AST).
 See this blog post, [Write Policy in OPA.
 Enforce Policy in SQL](https://blog.openpolicyagent.org/write-policy-in-opa-enforce-policy-in-sql-d9d24db93bf4) for more info.
 The integration test of this project is based on the blog mentioned.

-opa-ast-to-sql-query is a library that can be used in Spring Boot application to translate OPA AST to a simple SQL statements in string format.
+opa-ast-to-sql-query-java is a Spring Boot library that can be used in Spring Boot application to translate OPA AST to a simple SQL statements in string format.

 ### Building the project
 ```console